Introduction to Bacon & the Art of Living

 His secretary walked in at that moment announcing that his next appointment is there.
 “Oh, let him wait”, Uncle Jeppe exclaimed. “”Get us coffee!
 There is some hope for South Africa after all!”
 He gave me an enthusiastic slap on my back!

 He walked around his desk and sat down.
-“I did not discuss this with Polenski but I saw it immediately!
+“I did not discuss this with Polenski, but I saw it immediately!
 If I told him the entire Germany would convert to mild curing and Denmark’s competitive edge would be lost.
 I sat there thinking of what Andreas told me.
 That I will find that my greatest discovery won’t be the mild curing process, but why it works the way it works.
 The “why?”
 And “how?” of curing.
 I was exhilarated!

 Tristan, I know you love biology and the natural sciences.
-This is why I address this mail to you and I have no worries that I become too technical.
+This is why I am addressing this mail to you, and I have no worries that I have become too technical.
 The reaction sequence and mechanism of curing are beautiful.
 I can say that I am completely in love with the natural world and my fellow explorer in all this is Minette!
 I now want to know every element present in the brine, and its exact function.
 What is the chemistry in the meat itself?
 How does curing happen?
 When we know this, we will be in a position to manipulate the process and improve it.

 A Bigger Point